 Once reliable and accurate information is available, the next step is to pass it through a number of banking functions that generate additional reports used in the decision making process.
-This include generating credit score and credit classifications, evaluate fit with the acceptable customer profile, assess profitability and relationship potential, estimate business & financial risk, review historical performance and future prospects and compare effectiveness and competence of the management team with similar teams at comparable businesses.
+This includes generating credit score and credit classifications, evaluate fit with the acceptable customer profile, assess profitability and relationship potential, estimate business & financial risk, review historical performance and future prospects and compare effectiveness and competence of the management team with similar teams at comparable businesses.

 Gathered and processed information is then organized and presented in pre-approved formats to credit officers, members of the different credit committees, syndicate members and members of the board (for big enough loans).

-There are a number of objective as well as subjective factors that go into the final accept / decline / price decision.
+There are a number of objectives as well as subjective factors that go into the final accept / decline / price decision.
 No two businesses are the same and the same is true for banks.
 We will talk a lot about these issues in the decision-making session later on.

 Just as with informational games, the side with the best information wins, in litigations it is the side with the best documentation.
 Documentation is the most important part of the lending process.
 This is where a bank establishes a claim on the customer’s assets in case of default.
-However just documenting the fact is not enough.
+However, just documenting the fact is not enough.
 There are a number of internal, external, industry and regulatory agencies that need to be informed.
 Documentation also needs to remain current with changes in the loan structure, business environment, market conditions and relationships.

 As part of the credit analysis process, bankers usually project three scenarios – worst case, best case and all things normal.
 The worst-case scenario considers the ability of a potential borrower to pay back the loan if everything that can go wrong does go wrong.
 The all things normal scenario is where everything in the firm goes according to plan and cash flows and other sources of payment are generated by the firm as expected, so that the bank receives its payments as expected.
 The best-case scenario is where everything in the firm goes much better than expected.